Mako88/dxx-tracker/README.md

   2. `games.php` - A script to retrieve the list of games and display them
   3. `backend.php` - A script to check if the backend is actually running

-client.php is included as a test client when a Rebirth client is not available.
+`client.php` is included as a test client when a Rebirth client is not available.

-To use this tracker, you can set the port at the top of server.php (default is 9999), then run server.php from the command line (using the "php" command).
+To use this tracker, you can set the port at the top of `server.php` (default is 9999), then run `server.php` from the command line (using the `php` command).

 The tracker expects to receive packets in the following format: `<OPCODE><PARAMETERS>`, where `<OPCODE>` is an integer and `<PARAMETERS>` is a string of game information.

-The game information string is in the format `<OPCODE>a=IP:PORT,b=HEADER,c="Info 1",d="Info 2"`, etc. The key `a` is reserved for the IP/Port information and is in the format `a=127.0.0.1:42424`.
+The game information string is in the format `<OPCODE>a=IP/PORT,b=HEADER,c="Info 1",d="Info 2"`, etc. The key `a` is reserved for the IP/Port information and is in the format `a=127.0.0.1:42424`.
 The key `b` is reserved for the header and is a string in any format set by the client.

 The opcodes are as follows: